-Minors in Persian Language and Culture are required to complete six courses taught in Persian, OR four courses taught in Persian and two of the following courses:
+Minors in Persian Language and Culture are required to complete six courses taught in Persian, OR four courses taught in Persian and the two following courses, OR one of the following courses and one of the courses from the Course Offerings Related to the Persian Speaking World list (found on our Courses page):

 Note: Effective Fall 2023, all main campus courses have been renumbered using a new 4-digit numbering system.